Guangde: Transport

-Chinese manned space program
+Chinese space program

 On July 19, 1964, China launched and recovered its first successful experimental biological rocket carrying eight white mice from the Chinese Academy of Sciences Base 603 launch site in Shijie Town (誓节镇) within the city.

 Culture

 Prior to the late 19th century, most residents spoke a Jianghuai Mandarin dialect.
 Thereafter many people in the southern and eastern parts of the city began to speak Old Guangde dialect, a Taihu Wu Chinese dialect closely related to that of Suzhou dialect and Shanghainese.
 Most residents also speak the Southwestern Mandarin Guangde dialect.